 Clergy / Staff

-St. Mary’s is blessed to have a vibrant staff of two priests and one deacon.
-The clergy are responsible for administering the sacraments of the church, providing the pastoral services to the church community and leading us in worship and prayer.
+St. Mary’s is blessed to have a vibrant staff of three priests and one deacon.
+The clergy are responsible for administering the sacraments of the church, providing pastoral services to the church community and leading us in worship and prayer.
+They look forward to meeting you and assisting you with your journey.

 He has a Bachelor’s of Science in Pharmacy from the University of Minnesota (1995), a Masters of Divinity from Holy Cross Greek Orthodox School of Theology (1999) and a Ph.D. from the University of Thessaloniki (2010).

-He is married to Presbytera Christa and they have four children.
+Father and his wife Presvytera Christa are blessed with four children – Paraskevi, Dimitrios, Nikodimi, and Maria Katherine.
 Fr.
 George was ordained to Holy Diaconate on December 8, 2001, and the Holy Priesthood on April 28, 2002, by Metropolitan Isaiah of Denver.
 He served Holy Trinity Greek Orthodox Church in Dallas, Texas, 2001-2004, Transfiguration Greek Orthodox Church in Sioux Falls, South Dakota, 2007-2008, and Saints Peter and Paul Greek Orthodox Church in Boulder, Colorado, 2008-2014.

 Fr.
 Jason, however, had the aim of attending Holy Cross Greek Orthodox School of Theology since he was a child.
 He began to consider becoming a priest when he was only ten years old.
 Growing up at a strong parish—St. Mary’s in Minneapolis—was instrumental not only in his choice of vocation, but also in his whole outlook on life.
 Youth ministry programs, chanting, and serving in the Holy Altar were all very important in Fr.
 Jason’s life as he prepared to go to seminary.